 The answer to this question also relates to the fact that that Paul is giving a review type of course in 2 Thessalonians 2.
 The Apostle Paul had already taught the Thessalonian believers about the Rapture (1 Thess.
 1:10; 4:13-18).
 Because Paul uses a variety of terms earlier in 1 and 2 Thessalonians to describe the Rapture (rescues, caught up, gathering, etc...), it’s not surprising that he would use yet another term here.
 In fact, in 2 Thessalonians 2:5, Paul unlocks the meaning of this entire passage.
 He says, “Do you not remember that while I was still with you I was telling you these things?”
 What Paul is doing in 2Thessalonians 2 is he is reviewing ground that he has already covered.
 When you review prior ground, you do not lay the fundamentals down all over again, do you?
 You do not use the identical vocabulary that you used previously.
 I am a teacher in a college and when I review for the test, I do not re-teach all the material covered earlier in the semester.
 I use different words.
 What Paul is doing here is a review course, and that is why he does not use the identical language that he used to describe the Rapture in 1 Thessalonians.

 It is also worth noting that that the mere absence of the word harpazō should not, in and of itself, disqualify a passage, like 2 Thessalonians 2:3a, from being a Rapture passage since many commonly accepted Rapture passages (John 14:1-3; 1 Thess.
 1:10; 1 Cor.
 15:50-58; Titus 2:13) also fail to employ the term harpazō.
 Moreover, many would also consider the catching up of the two witnesses during the Tribulation period as a type of a Rapture (Rev. 11:12), even though the verb harpazō is not employed there either.
 In sum, understanding that Paul is using stylistically different words when reviewing material explains why the Apostle does not use terms previously used to describe the Rapture such as “caught up” or harpazō (1 Thess.
 4:17) and “rescues” or ryhomai (1 Thess.
 1:10).
-Rather, Paul employs the stylistically different word apostasia, with the same meaning--physical departure.
+Rather, Paul employs the stylistically different word apostasia, with the same meaning: physical departure.

 Early Bible Translations Better Convey the Physical Departure View